milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Cameos lets you be the star in your own short, looping videos that you can send to friends in Chat.
 To enable Cameos, we ask you to take a selfie to put you into fun scenes.
 We don’t use facial recognition software.
 Instead, Cameos segments the shape of your face and hair to place you into the scenes and ensure the Cameos are optimized.
 You have full control over your selfie.
 You can change and delete it and restrict others from using your selfie in two-person Cameos in your Snapchat settings.
 Learn About Cameos
-Games and Minis
-Games are a fun way to hang out with your friends on Snapchat.
-You’ll be able to see your friends in a game when you're playing in a Chat with them, and they will be able to see you too.
-You can invite them to play games with you and enable your microphone so you can talk while you play.
-Depending on the game, your display name may be visible to other players, both friends and non-friends, when you play.
-Your friends will also be able to see your score on leaderboards unless you hide your score in Games settings.
-Minis are a set of experiences in Snapchat.
-Whether it’s planning a movie night, making a deck of flashcards, or coordinating which artists to see at a music festival, Minis can bring friends together for just about anything.
-You’ll be able to see your friends in a Mini while you’re in a Chat with them, and they will be able to see you too.
-You can invite them to use a Mini.
-You choose which Mini you want to open and use within Snapchat.
-Learn About Games
-Learn About Minis
-Games and Minis Data and Privacy
 Personalization
 No two people are the same, so the app can tailor your Snapchat experience especially for you!
 We personalize your Snapchat experience based on interactions you have with your friends.
 For example, the friends you Snap with the most are usually easiest to find, and Charms and Friend Emojis give you fun insights to celebrate your friendships.